 That's when I discovered homeschooling.
 What a glorious adventure that was!
 We were what is often called 'unschoolers'.
 We didn't follow a curriculum, we followed our interests and our passions.
 The amazing people we met and the fun times we had led us to believe that learning and fun go best together.

 Very early on our homeschooling path we discovered 4-H. Along with some other moms, I started a 4-H Cloverbud (5 to 8 year olds) club for homeschoolers.
 From there we just became more and more involved.
 We moved on to a regular 4-H club and I soon became the Lead Advisor of that club.
 We became involved in horses and for many years I have helped run the county horse program.
 Then I found myself in charge of the county dog program.

-Now, added to all those things, I am on the 4-H Association Board and am in charge of the yearly rulebook updates, the awards for the 4-H Community Fair, and our county project judging for fair.
+Now, added to all those things, I am in charge of the yearly rulebook updates, the awards for the Hamilton County Community Fair, and our county project judging for fair.

 Even though our years of officially homeschooling are over, I still stay busy doing many of the same things I've done for the past 25 years.